AgnosticGames/DST-Character-Template/README.md

 this allows the project directory to have version control and when it comes to "publishing" the mod, you will not have to worry about any extra .git stuff.
 ```

+### Steps to take:

+1. Download the files and place in either a project directory or the location of the mods for the game
    - ..\Program Files (x86)\Steam\steamapps\common\Don't Starve Together\mods
 2. Open up `..\modinfo.lua` and update the file
    - name